 Scores for these exams should be sent directly to Oberlin by the testing agency.
 You may send photocopies of your scores as a preliminary measure, but all final admissions decisions are based only on official reports.

-Results of any national examinations you have taken
+Results of any national examinations you have taken should be submitted

 TOEFL or IELTS.
 If you are a native speaker of English or if your high school coursework was conducted in English, you do not need to submit a standardized language test.